YongoDavid/DEMO-2024-NOVEMBER/README.md

 NOV 26
 New week, new grind.
-I have finished up on all the pages for large screens , i just need to run a few more test.
+I have finished up on all the pages for large screens , i just need to run a few more test. it is time to design for mobile and larger screens.